:max_bytes(150000):strip_icc()/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 No instructions for smaller servings

-This Belgian waffle mix is popular in food service establishments, but available in a realistic size for families who love waffles.
-Reviewers love how easy the mix is to prepare: All you need to do is measure the dry mix (it already contains eggs and oil) and add water.
+This Belgian waffle mix is popular in food service establishments, but is available in a realistic size for families who love waffles.
+It's super easy to prepare: All you need to do is measure the dry mix and add water, an egg, and a little bit of an oil of your choice.
 For a richer flavor, you can add extra oil or eggs and, of course, you can play with different flavors by mixing in fresh fruit, chocolate chips, or nuts.
-The end result is a breakfast that tastes good enough to rival waffles from your favorite local diner.
+The end result is a breakfast that tastes good enough to rival waffles from your favorite local diner, with a warm, fluffy center and crispy, crunchy edges.
+The large size is cost-effective per serving, but there are other options of this mix available if you want to stock up.

 Best Budget